aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-comments/_index.md

 The **Document.get_child_nodes** method is very useful and you can use it every time you need to get a list of document nodes of any type.
 The resulting collection does not create an immediate overhead because the nodes are selected into this collection only when you enumerate or access items in it.
 Below example extracts the author name, date&time and text of all comments in the document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ExtractComments.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ExtractComments.py" >}}

 After you have selected Comment nodes into a collection, all you have to do is extract the information you need.
 In this sample, author initials, date, time and the plain text of the comment is combined into one string; you could choose to store it in some other ways instead.

 The overloaded method that extracts the Comments from a particular author is almost the same, it just checks the author’s name before adding the info into the array.
 Below example extracts the author name, date&time and text of the comments by the specified author.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ExtractCommentsByAuthor.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ExtractCommentsByAuthor.py" >}}

 If you are removing all comments, there is no need to move through the collection deleting comments one by one; you can remove them by calling **NodeCollection.clear** on the comments collection.
 Below example removes all comments in the document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-RemoveComments.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-RemoveComments.py" >}}

 When you need to selectively remove comments, the process becomes more similar to the code we used for comment extraction.
 Below example removes comments by the specified author.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-RemoveCommentsByAuthor.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-RemoveCommentsByAuthor.py" >}}

 The main point to highlight here is the use of the for operator.
 Unlike the simple extraction, here you want to delete a comment.
 A suitable trick is to iterate the collection backwards from the last Comment to the first one.
 The reason for this if you start from the end and move backwards, the index of the preceding items remains unchanged, and you can work your way back to the first item in the collection.
 The demo-code that illustrates the methods for the comments extraction and removal.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Comments.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ProcessComments.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-ProcessComments.py" >}}

 ## How to Add a Comment

 Below example shows how to add a comment to a paragraph in the document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AddComments.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AddComments.py" >}}

 Below example shows how to anchor a comment to a region of text.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AnchorComment.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AnchorComment.py" >}}

 ## How to Remove Text between CommentRangeStart and CommentRangeEnd